radian-software/straight.el/README.md

 wish to call [`straight-prune-build`][#user/interactive] occasionally, since otherwise this cache file may grow quite large over time.

+#### Hooks run by `straight-use-package`

+Currently, `straight-use-package` supports one hook:

+* `straight-use-package-pre-build-functions`: The functions in this hook are run just before building a package (and only if the package needs to be built).
+They are passed the name of the package being built as a string, and should take and ignore any additional arguments.

 ### The recipe format

 The general format for a `straight.el` recipe is: